Virgin Media Broadband Review

 Is Virgin Media broadband any good?

 Virgin Media is still the speed king of the broadband industry, but its customer service record will be a worry for some people.
-While the standard pricing is high, some great deals mean many customers will be able to get the highest speeds around for a price that would usually buy a package half as fast.
+While the standard pricing is high, some great deals mean many customers will be able to get the highest speeds around for a decent price.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses - Uswitch